znorio/SCITE-RNA-v2/README.md

 This repository provides:
 1. Scripts to execute SCITE-RNA.
 The model is split into C++ `src_cpp` and Python files `src_python`.
 Especially for large numbers of cells and SNVs it is recommended to use the C++ code, as it is significantly faster.
 The inferred trees should be comparable between the C++ and Python implementations, but as the method is stochastic likely won't produce the exact same tree.
 2. Data used in the paper are available in the `data_summary/`and `data/` directories, which contain all necessary files to reproduce the figures.
-3. Visualization scripts to generate plots as presented in the paper.
+3. Visualization scripts/notebooks to generate plots as presented in the paper.

 ## Repository Structure